oracle/terraform-provider-oci/website/docs/r/database_database.html.markdown

 		The database workload type.
 	* `defined_tags` - (Applicable when source=NONE) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+	* `encryption_key_location_details` - (Applicable when source=NONE) Types of providers supported for managing database encryption keys
+		* `hsm_password` - (Required) Provide the HSM password as you would in RDBMS for External HSM.
+		* `provider_type` - (Required) Use 'EXTERNAL' for creating a new database or migrate database key with External HSM.
+	* `freeform_tags` - (Applicable when source=NONE) (Updatable) Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 	* `freeform_tags` - (Applicable when source=NONE) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 	* `key_store_id` - (Applicable when source=NONE) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the key store of Oracle Vault.
 	* `is_active_data_guard_enabled` - (Applicable when source=DATAGUARD) True if active Data Guard is enabled.